 You can expect different things from auditions for a non-musical and those for a musical production.

-At most auditions you will be asked to read one of the sides provided, which is a scene or monologue from the play.
+At most auditions you will be asked to prepare a monologue.
+Occasionally, you might be asked to read one of the sides provided, which is a scene or monologue from the play.
 This is called a “cold reading.”

-Auditions for a musical consist of singing only.
+Most musical auditions consist of singing only.
 You should prepare 32 bars of a song that best showcase your voice.